patriciarealini/expo/tasking.md

 #### Breaking Down the Problem

 - A header with a Help button, that when clicked reveals a modal.
-- Container to hold the "cards".
+- Expo to hold the "tickets".
   - To emulate an expo's expectations for the layout of tickets, tickets should be presented in a row.
 The queue will begin on the left hand side of the screen and come in on the right hand side of the screen.
 Scrolling will be horizontal & a button to the far left should automatically scroll to the top of the queue.
-  - The container should display a partial ticket on the far end so that the user develops an expectation that there are more tickets out of the view and that to access them they can scroll horizontally.
+  - The Expo should display a partial ticket on the far end so that the user develops an expectation that there are more tickets out of the view and that to access them they can scroll horizontally.
 - Cards to hold the order details.
   - Cards should have a button to mark as completed/picked up.
 In future iterations I would like to have a button in the nav bar or in the footer that takes you to a display of completed orders.
   - It would be user friendly to provide the pickup ETA with a timer that counts down to that time next to it.